Skip to Content

 How do I apply for admission in D.C.?

 All applicants must create an account and answer screening questions to determine eligibility to apply.
-For your application to be properly filed you must submit the electronic application, any supplemental documents, application fees, and the District of Columbia authorization and release form.
+For your application to be properly filed you must submit the electronic application, any supplemental documents, application fees, the District of Columbia authorization and release form and pay for the background investigation.
 Additional instructions related to the background investigation will be provided after you file your application.
 Specific information on how to apply by the various methods of application can be found on the Information & Applications page.

 Back to TOP